CBuchan5/CV/README.md

  - Develop graphics in Adobe Photoshop and InDesign.
  - Engage with WOW retailers across multiple countries to acquire translations used for designs.
  - Assist with administrative activities including office tasks and order packaging.
- - Produce saddle components using carbon fibre and resin mixtures.
  - Generated profit for the company by ensuring the second hand shop was properly stocked and maintained.
  - Engaged with potential customers and leveraged customer service skills to provide appropriate products.
- - Any experience, including roles and responsibilities and results achived in bullet point format.

 **Self Employed** (July 2012 to Presant)
 Freelance Design & Consulting